 There’s nothing to tell.
 Big E is still sitting.
 My oldest kid is seven now.
 I stare at the car a lot.
 I’ve also acquired two more 2GNTs since last time.
 And an Evo [X].”

 What’s next?
 Stare at it some more.
 Figure out how I can take it to a chassis shop and pay someone else to do the whole thing for me.
 I lack both time and expertise, and I’m too old and too experienced to want to wing it and make shit up as I go.”

 Who has helped you the most along the way?

-The entire community at 2GNT.com has been such a huge part of my life and relationship with my car over the last ten years, I don’t even know where to start as far as naming names.
-If I had to pick just one person from the site that’s helped me the most, it’d probably be Thura. he’s always been willing to help me wrench, help me fix anything, sell me (or “loan” me) his parts, he’s a great friend and always a huge help.
+The entire community at 2GNT.com has been such a huge part of my life and relationship with my car over the years, I don’t even know where to start as far as naming names.
+If I had to pick just one person from the site that’s helped me the most, it’d probably be Thura.
+He’s always been willing to help me wrench, help me fix anything, sell me (or “loan” me) his parts [ or the whole car ], he’s a great friend and always a huge help.”

 Who do you look up to in the Mitsubishi community?

 The guys that are doing everything I ever wanted to and couldn’t or didn’t—Mark Bullet with his NA 2GNT, his high-horsepower turbo.
 Terry with his awesome fab skills and beautiful work on everything he does.
 Doug with all the work he’s done for the platform.
 All the guys making more power and going faster than I am.”

 On the surface, most people see a hard-rocking metalhead.
 They see the black t-shirts emblazoned with logos for scary bands they’ve never heard of (many of which make Pantera seem like Michael Bolton).
 And if they’ve been around long enough, they’ve seen one of the scariest, no-bullshit 2GNT DSMs to ever exist in several states of performance and disarray.